 What is the Historic House Plaque Program?

-To raise more awareness of the history of our town, the Westport Historical Society has embarked on a direct mail campaign to homeowners that have houses which were built over 100 years ago.
+At the start of 2017 there are 340 WHS plaques on structures, houses, commercial buildings, and/or barns in Westport.
 The material provided includes the historical importance of the house and the proposed house plaque appearance.
-Homeowners receiving the material can acknowledge the historical value of their house by requesting a handcrafted plaque from the Westport Historical Society.
+Homeowne receiving the material can acknowledge the historical value of their house by requesting a handcrafted plaque from the Westport Historical Society.
 There is a donation of $300 which covers the costs of the plaque and a contribution to the Westport Historical Society.

 How can I get a historic plaque for my house?

-Please contact House History Chair Bob Weingarten at email@example.com to receive information about our Historic House Plaque Program.
+Please contact WHS House Historian Bob Weingarten at firstname.lastname@example.org to receive information about our WHS Plaque Program.